rq-Chen/Undergraduate_Research_at_PKU/Auditory Working Memory/README.md

 - Data analysis: see `./analysis/`.

-- Primary result (still working on it):
+- Preliminary result (still working on it):

   - Accuracy